2008 WWE Draft: Aftermath

 Jim Ross, one of the draftees, was unaware he was to switch brands during the draft.
 After the draft, Ross was on the verge of quitting his job as a commentator for WWE, as he was angry at the fact he was leaving the Raw brand, where he had commentated for over ten years.
 Ross stated on his official blog that he was about to quit WWE, but he decided to continue to work for the company and make the best of working on SmackDown.
 After the Draft, the ECW brand was left without a world championship, after the ECW Champion Kane was drafted to Raw.
 As a result of pre-draft stipulations, champions took their championships to their new brand and made them property of that brand.
 SmackDown, however, lost their secondary championship, after United States Champion Matt Hardy was drafted to the ECW brand, in the process making the title ECW property, but gained another top-tier championship when WWE Champion Triple H was drafted to the SmackDown brand, in the process making the title SmackDown exclusive for the first time since 2005.
 The result of Triple H being drafted was the loss of the Raw brand's world championship.
 After the draft, the ECW Championship moved back to ECW when Mark Henry defeated Kane and Big Show in a Triple Threat match at Night of Champions, leaving Raw without any top-tier championships.
 On the June 30, 2008 episode of Raw, the Raw brand regained a world championship, after Money in the Bank contract holder, CM Punk, cashed in his contract and defeated the World Heavyweight Champion, Edge.
 Lastly, the United States Championship returned to SmackDown after Shelton Benjamin defeated Matt Hardy at The Great American Bash pay-per-view on July 20.
 Trevor Murdoch and Big Daddy V were both later released from WWE prior to their first appearances on SmackDown after being drafted.
 Chuck Palumbo was also later released from the WWE prior to his first appearance on Raw after being drafted.
-Big Daddy V died in 2014 of heart failure.
+Umaga died in 2009 from an accidental drug overdose, while Big Daddy V died in 2014 of heart failure.

 The draft helped increased the television ratings of Raw, which was one of the main purposes of the draft.
 The television rating for the three hours was 3.40 TVR, as it earned 2.78 TVR for the first hour, 3.46 TVR for the second hour, and 3.95 TVR for the final hour.
 In its regular time slot, the show would have garnered a 3.7 rating.
 Both ratings were higher than the week's previous rating of a 3.3 TVR.